Lukáš Bokroš

 Lukáš Bokroš (born September 9, 1982) is a Slovak former professional ice hockey left winger.

+Career

 Bokroš played six games for HC Zlín of the Czech Extraliga during the 2006–07 season.
 He also played in the Tipsport Liga for HK Dukla Trenčín, HKM Zvolen, MHC Martin and MHK Dubnica as well as in the Ligue Magnus for Ours de Villard-de-Lans.

 Bokroš played in the 2000 IIHF World U18 Championships for Slovakia.